StevenMDixon/IJScript/Process.md

 ## Steps

-This methodology can be broken down into some simple steps, however this is going to feel like solving a rubiks cube a some points.
+This methodology can be broken down into some simple steps, however this is going to feel like solving a rubik's cube a some points.

 1. Locate an issue
 2. Solve the problem using plain JS